ULL-ESIT-DMSI/ull-esit-dmsi.github.io-source/tema1-introduccion/practicas/nextjs/README.md

 If you have trouble with this or other Next.js steps use [GitHub Discussions: next.js](https://github.com/vercel/next.js/discussions)

+You can also use the [Vercel CLI](https://vercel.com/docs/cli) to interact with and configure your projects, enabling you to retrieve logs, manage certificates, replicate your deployment environment locally, manage Domain Name System (DNS) records, etc. It is a wrapper around the [Vercel API](https://vercel.com/docs/rest-api).

 ## Exercise: Get images from OpenAI